Blog

 5) To evaluate the temporal evolution of caking, redo step (1)-(4) by increasing the Time of Storage.

-photo of the outside cells of the GranuPack instrument
+Picture of the outside cells

 Figure 1: Picture of the outside cells